 - Cast: Al Pacino, Matthew McConaughey, Rene Russo, Jeremy Piven

 |Budget: $35 million||Financed by: Morgan Creek|

-Two For The Money pulled in dismal numbers overseas, with UIP (joint distribution between Universal and Paramount) releasing the picture in the UK to a poor $614,467 and $407,352 from Australia and Italy posted the highest gross at $1.1 million.
-The overseas total was only $7,535,130 and it was sent straight to video in Germany.
+Two For The Money pulled in dismal numbers overseas, with Italy posting the highest numbers at $1.1 million.
+The overseas total was only $7,535,130 and it went straight to video in Germany.